solocshaw/yet-another-ctf-writeups/BDSec-2022/secret_key.md

 ### Solution

-Looking at the [capture.pcapng](attachments/capture.pcapng) we will find that the attacker was able to access a mySQL server and navigate to the database `secret` to a table containing our secret key:
+Looking at the [capture.pcapng](attachments/capture.pcapng) we will find that the attacker was able to log in to a mySQL server and reference a table containing our key from the database `secret`:

 ``` mysql
 mysql> show tables;